 (A) the progress of the State in achieving the State adjusted levels of performance on the core indicators of performance; and

-(B) information on the levels of performance achieved by the State with respect to the additional indicators of performance, including the levels of performance for special populations.
+(B) additional information as required under section 113(c)(2).

 (2) DATA.—Except as provided in paragraphs (3) and (4), each eligible agency that receives an allotment under section 111 or 201 shall—

-(A) disaggregate data for each of the indicators of performance under subsection (b)(2) for the categories of students described in section 1111(h)(1)(C)(i) of the Elementary and Secondary Education Act of 1965 and section 3(29) that are served under this Act; and
+(A) disaggregate data for each of the indicators of performance under subsection (b)(2) by race, gender, and the categories of students described in section 3(29) that are served under this Act;

-(B) identify and quantify any disparities or gaps in performance between any such category of students and the performance of all students served by the eligible agency under this Act, which shall include a quantifiable description of the progress each such category of students served by the eligible agency under this Act has made in meeting the State adjusted levels of performance.
+(B) identify and quantify any disparities or gaps in performance between any such category of students and the performance of all students served by the eligible agency under this Act, which shall include a quantifiable description of the progress each such category of students served by the eligible agency under this Act has made in meeting the State adjusted levels of performance;

+(C) provide secondary and postsecondary career and technical education student enrollment data, by the 16 Career Clusters, and dissaggregated by each of the categories described in section 113(c)(2)(A);

+(D) provide information on the following elements as they relate to CTE concentrators:

+(i) student attainment of academic standards, as measured by the state determined proficiency levels on the academic assessments required under the Elementary and Secondary Education Act; and

+(ii) unduplicated counts of the numbers of students included in each category used to determine performance levels on the core indicators of performance described in clauses (A)(ii), (A)(iii), and (B)(i) of subsection (b)(2).

 (3) NONDUPLICATION.—The Secretary shall ensure that each eligible agency does not report duplicative information under this section.